Royals vs. Red Sox Player Props Betting Odds

-Player props are listed for Rafael Devers and Bobby Witt Jr., among others, when the Boston Red Sox host the Kansas City Royals at Fenway Park on Tuesday at 7:10 PM ET.
+Bobby Witt Jr. is one of the players with prop bets available when the Boston Red Sox and the Kansas City Royals meet at Fenway Park on Wednesday (starting at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!